-I work with deep feeling people around anxiety, depression, low self-esteem, and climate stress to find ways to live with ease and clarity.
+I work with deep feeling people around anxiety, depression, mood challenges, and climate stress find ways to live with ease and clarity.

 Licensed Marriage & Family Therapist in Wheat Ridge, CO